Sabrinas Organizing

 How to Combat 'What If' Excuses That Stop You From Decluttering

 Excuses are ingrained in us from childhood.
-We create reasons that stop us from taking action in any way.
+We create reasons that stop us from taking action.
 By not taking action, we never move forward from our current situation.
 The excuse we are talking about today is the 'what if' excuse or 'just in case' excuse.
-These excuses stop us in our decluttering tracks.
-They limit us from seeing solutions and actions that will simplify our lives.
-Today, we will share solutions to stop the 'what if' excuses in their tracks and open you up to new possibilities.
+These excuses stop us in our tracks when decluttering.
+They limit our ability to see solutions and actions that will simplify our lives.
+Today, I will share solutions to stop the 'what if' excuses in their tracks and open you up to new possibilities.

 Jump to: